HIP OP: BEYOND RECOVERY!

 This highly personal and totally revealing book carries you through a single year in which I found myself crippled by arthritis in my right hip.
 In February, doctors said “carry on,” but by July Total Hip Replacement was the only option.

-Sign Up to Receive the Free Chapter of Lois' Highly Anticipated Book Hip Op: Beyond Recovery When It Becomes Available!
+Sign Up to Receive a Chapter of Lois' Highly Anticipated Book Hip Op: Beyond Recovery When It Becomes Available for FREE!

 What do you do when life throws you a major curveball?
 Try to ignore it?
 Try to dodge it?
 Bombard it with your will power?
 Lie down and play dead?